argonprotocol/mainchain/README.md

 The Argon mainchain is built using the [Substrate](https://substrate.dev) framework.
 Substrate is a modular blockchain framework that allows developers to build custom blockchains that operate independently, but can connect into a shared ecosystem called "Parachains".
 Substrate is built in Rust and has a WebAssembly runtime that allows for upgrades to the blockchain without forks.
 Argon runs as a "solochain", which means our consensus is not shared with other chains.

-It will gain integration through a "Transferchain" that allows for the transfer of Argons between chains.
+Cross-chain transfers are enabled via [Hyperbridge](https://hyperbridge.network), which is a zero-trust, decentralized bridge.
+Fees are payable in Argons when going Argon -> Ethereum/Base/Binance Chain/etc, and the native token of a source chain when transferring into Argon.

+A Uniswap liquidity pool with USDC is used to create a price-point for the Argon.
+The main Uniswap contract initially in use is on Ethereum.

 The Localchain is a Rust library that can be run in a standalone cli, within Node.js via bindings created using [napi-rs](https://napi.rs) or as a library in iOS/Android using [uniffi](https://github.com/mozilla/uniffi-rs).
 It